55 Last Minute Herbal DIY Gifts

 Oregon Grape Jelly – Oregon grapes are wild, purple fruit that grows on the Mahonia shrub or Oregon grape plant, a member of the Barberry family.
 The Oregon grape is a low sprawling shrub with waxy, dark green leaves that look like holly leaves.

 Traditional English Mint Sauce – Traditional English mint sauce for lamb isn’t sweet like mint jelly.
-It is a savory sauce used to brighten the heavy taste of lamb and to aid in digesting it.
+It is a savoury sauce used to brighten the heavy taste of lamb and to aid in digesting it.
 It’s as traditional to serve this mint sauce with lamb as it is to serve horseradish and Yorkshire pudding with roast beef.

 For Pets and Fur Babies